 Validation

-The performance of the Falcon toolset was assessed as part of two case studies on open-source software systems that implement various mapping/geographic services.
-The systems used in the case studies were: (1) the Kelpie Flight Planner (13,884 lines of code) [8], and (2) OpenMap (157,858 lines of code) [11].
+We assessed the performance of the Falcon toolset as part of two case studies on open-source software systems that implement various mapping/geographic services.
+The systems used in the case studies were: (1) the Kelpie Flight Planner (13,884 lines of code) [8], and (2) OpenMap (157,858 lines) [11].

-In the Kelpie flight planner case study, seven faults were located by real-world type checking and 12 faults by reasonable range analysis [12].
+In the Kelpie flight planner study, seven faults were located by real-world type checking and 12 faults by reasonable range analysis [12].
 In the OpenMap case study, 24 faults were located by real-world type checking and 12 faults by reasonable range analysis [14].
-Our informal assessment of the toolset is that it provided comprehensive support for accessing and manipulating the necessary real-world type systems and for analyzing the subject software.
+Our informal assessment of the toolset is that it provided comprehensive support for defining and manipulating real-world types and for using them to analyze subject software.

 The toolset was also effective in assisting in the development of real-world type systems by synthesis.
 On average, the toolset: (1) synthesized candidate real-world types that were used to produce 60% of the real-world types needed, (2) produced candidate real-world type rules that covered all real-world type rules needed, and (3) synthesized 50% of the real-world type bindings required.
 In addition, the real-world types and type rules created for the Kelpie Flight Planner software were fully reused in the case study of the OpenMap software.